zjswanson/Adventurerers-Guild/README.md

 ## Installation

 Adventurer's Inn is generously hosted by the fine folks at Firebase.
-You can vist at:
+You can visit at: https://adventurers-guild-cf461.firebaseapp.com

 To install an instance locally, first clone the repository from git and run the following commands from the project root in the terminal: